-L. JHPD Member and Supervisor Obligations related to Investigations
+K. JHPD Member & Supervisor Obligations Related to Investigations

-- All members shall cooperate with administrative investigations, including appearing for an administrative interview, testing, and polygraphs when requested by a JHPD, PSAU, or OIE investigator and providing all relevant documents and evidence under the employee's custody and control. - Supervisors shall be notified when a member under their supervision is summoned as part of an investigation and shall facilitate the member's appearance, absent extraordinary circumstances, documented in writing.
-(CALEA 26.3.6) - Supervisors will not discuss or otherwise disclose to officers under the supervision that they are subject to an investigation, such communications should be handled by PSAU.
+- All members shall cooperate with administrative investigations, including appearing for an administrative interview, testing, and polygraphs when requested by a JHPD, PSAU, or OIE investigator and providing all relevant documents and evidence under the employee's custody and control. - Supervisors shall be notified when a member under their supervision is summoned as part of an investigation and shall facilitate the member's appearance, absent extraordinary circumstances, documented in writing. - Supervisors will not discuss or otherwise disclose to officers under their supervision that they are subject to an investigation, as such communications should be handled by PSAU.

-M. Concluding an Investigation/ Investigative Report (CALEA 26.3.8)
+L. Concluding an Investigation & Preparing the Investigative Report (CALEA 26.3.8)

-At the end of each investigation, investigators shall prepare an investigative report that includes all of the following:
+At the end of each investigation, investigators shall prepare an investigative report that includes the following:

 - A narrative description of the incident with a precise description of the evidence justifying or failing to justify the officer's conduct based on facts and circumstances of the incident. - Documentation of all evidence gathered, including name and contact information for all witnesses, including JHPD member witnesses.
 If no witnesses were identified, the report shall state this.
 If the investigator was unable to determine the name or contact information of a witness, they shall state why.
-They shall also include all information for witnesses who refused to provide a statement. - Documentation of all JHPD members that were interviewed, and any available transcripts of the interviews. - The investigator's evaluation of the incident based on the evidence, including their determination of whether the conduct appears to be within policy, regulations and standards of conduct, including the evidence that directly supports the determination. - Any credibility findings made with precise description of the evidence that supports or detracts from a person's credibility. - If material inconsistencies were resolved, state the resolution and a specific description of evidence relied upon to resolve the inconsistencies. - If a weapon was used, include documentation of the officer's certification and training of that weapon. - Documentation of recommendations for charges, non-punitive corrective action, and/or supplemental or remedial training, and - For each allegation of misconduct, explicitly identify and recommend one of the following dispositions: - o Unfounded- where the investigation determines that the allegations of misconduct are not supported by facts. - o Not administratively charged- where the investigation cannot determine, by a preponderance of the evidence that the misconduct occurred. - o Administratively Charged where the investigation determines, by a preponderance of the evidence, that the alleged misconduct did occur. - o Exonerated where the investigation determines, by a preponderance of the evidence, that the alleged conduct did occur but did not violate JHPD policies, procedures, or training. - For all recommendations of administratively charged, the investigator shall prepare draft charging documents.
+They shall also include all information for witnesses who refused to provide a statement. - Documentation of all JHPD members who were interviewed, and any available transcripts of the interviews. - The investigator's evaluation of the incident based on the evidence, including their determination of whether the conduct appears to be within policy, regulations, and standards of conduct, including the evidence that directly supports the determination.

-- Investigators shall not base disposition recommendations on any of the following reasons: - o The complainant seeks to withdraw the complaint or is unavailable, unwilling, or unable to participate.
-If the complainant is unable or unwilling to provide additional information beyond the initial complaint, the investigator will work to resolve the original allegation(s) where possible based on the available evidence and investigatory procedures. - o The complainant pleads or is found guilty of an offense. - o The accused officer resigns or retires.
+- Any credibility findings made, with a precise description of the evidence that supports or detracts from a person's credibility. - If material inconsistencies were resolved, a statement of the resolution and a specific description of evidence relied upon to resolve the inconsistencies. - If a weapon was used, documentation of the officer's certification and training with that weapon. - Documentation of recommendations for charges, nonpunitive corrective action, and supplemental or remedial training. - For each allegation of misconduct, explicit identification and recommendation of one of the following dispositions: - o Unfounded: Where the investigation determines that the allegations of misconduct are not supported by facts. - o Not Administratively Charged: Where the investigation cannot determine, by a preponderance of the evidence, that the misconduct occurred. - o Administratively Charged: Where the investigation determines, by a preponderance of the evidence, that the alleged misconduct did occur. - o Exonerated: Where the investigation determines, by a preponderance of the evidence, that the alleged conduct did occur but did not violate JHPD policies, procedures, or training. - For all recommendations of administratively charged, the investigator shall prepare draft charging documents. - Investigators shall not base disposition recommendations on any of the following reasons: - o The complainant seeks to withdraw the complaint or is unavailable, unwilling, or unable to participate.
+If the complainant is unable or unwilling to provide additional information beyond the initial complaint, the investigator will work to resolve the original allegation where possible based on the available evidence and investigatory procedures. - o The complainant pleads or is found guilty of an offense. - o The accused officer resigns or retires.
 In such a case, PSAU will continue to investigate and make a finding, where possible, based on evidence and investigatory procedures available.